simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 #### [Use PrtSc key as Screenshot shortcut](/Guides/PrtSc_key_map_to_F13.md)

-PrtSc is already mapped to F13 by SSDT-PS2K
+PrtSc key is already mapped to F13 by SSDT-PS2K
 ```
 set the shortcut under SystemPreferences > Keyboard > Shortcuts > Screenshots
 ```